TimonW-Dev/micropg_superlite/README.md

 Since some projects have a very high amount of their own code, the RAM usage can quickly increase and there is not much RAM left for the libarries.
 This is where micropg_superlite can help.
 This is based on micropg_lite and requires even less RAM.
 However, it offers stronger restrictions in functionality.
 Functions such as SSL, ROLLBACK, CREATE/DROP database and others have been removed.

 ## micropg_superlite limitations
+- **Forced autocommit (No manual commit function needed and not possible)**
+- No support for ROLLBACK
 - No support for SSL
 - No support for for CREATE and DROP database
-- No support for ROLLBACK
-- Forced autocommit (No manual commit function calls)
 - Reduced error handling
 - No MD5 auth method support
 - No native support for the so-called "executemany" function